Lorraine97/MATHCS-Department-Evaluation-System/README.md

 # MATHCS-Department-Evaluation-System
-*A dynamic evaluation webpage that self-updates with authorized and proper input questions (PHP, CSS, MySQL)*
+*A dynamic evaluation webpage that self-updates with authorized and proper input questions (PHP, CSS, SQL, HTML)*

 ### - Background:
   - An evaluation database is initiated with MySQL based on raw data from some historical evaluation answer